 This indicator tries to detect positive or negative divergences in price and volume data which signals an advanced warning of future price movements.

-From the daily chart of Mphasis Ltd, we can see how after make bearish divergences prices of the stock fall down:
+From the daily chart of Mphasis Ltd, we can see how after making bearish divergences prices of the stock fall down:

 A trader who is accumulating stock is simply purchasing stock.
 Also, a trader who is sharing stock to the market is selling.